badabing2005/PixelFlasher/README.md

     - Patching `boot.img` can be performed if the option is selected.
 You can select any of the listed `boot.img`.
     - Flash Mode is similar to basic flash mode described above in step 7.
 4. Custom Flash. select this to switch from flashing a Factory Image to flashing a single file.
 5. Browse to select a a valid image file (.img or .zip).
+Or select a boot.img from the list above and click on the paste button to paste the selected boot.img into the file selection.
 Choose the dropdown to select image type.
     - boot (can be flashed to Live or boot) - Expected file type .img
     - bootloader - Expected file type .img